top of page

 SEP IRA

-For a SEP IRA, a self-employed entrepreneur can contribute up to about 20% of the earnings or $66,000 for 2023 (whichever is less).
+For a SEP IRA, a self-employed entrepreneur can contribute up to about 20% of the earnings or $69,000 for 2024 or $70,000 for 2025 (whichever is less).
 Importantly, only the employer can contribute to a SEP IRA, let’s call this the profit sharing portion of contribution.
 We’ll talk about it in the Solo 401(k) section too.

 You'll read in many places that you can put away 25% of your wage, but it's not true for self-employed people because we are special, and we have special rules :) (unless you have an S-Corp, which we’ll discuss below in examples).
 For curious-minded people, IRS publication (page 34-35)